chamsok/smart-ip-autofill/README.md

 - Facebook/Instagram: auto‑detected; 30 URL limit; one URL per textarea if multiple are present
 - TikTok: auto‑detected; de‑duplicated list pasted into the TikTok URL textarea
-- Other sites: generic detection; 100 URL limit; URLs filled into URL‑related fields
+- Other sites: generic detection; 100 URL limit; URLs filled into URL‑related fields.
+Functionality may vary by site and is not guaranteed on every site

 ## Validation Rules